- Why consider dice alternatives?

 - Other dice alternative options and crafts

-There’s lots of reasons to consider swapping your regular sized dice for something else, including:
+When kicking off a tabletop game, there’s a lot of reasons to consider swapping your regular dice for something else, including:

-- Small numbers difficult to read due to eyesight
+- Small numbers being difficult to read due to eyesight

-- Dice difficult to pick up due to arthritis
+- Dice being difficult to pick up due to arthritis

-- You want to try a lawn game TTRPG session
+- Wanting to try a lawn game or active game session

-Also, in parallel to this article on dice alternative crafts, I put up an article for ready-to-go dice options that maybe a little more child friendly or fit some of the other needs listed above.
-I kept it separate to focus on crafts/DIY here, but if you are looking to buy some alternative dice, please check out my other article!
+Also, in parallel to this article on dice alternative crafts and ideas, I put up an article for ready-to-go dice options that maybe a little more child friendly or fit some of the other needs listed above.
+I kept it separate to focus on crafts/DIY options here, but if you are looking to buy alternative dice, please check out my other article!